-How KH uses disinformation
+How KH Uses Disinformation

 Throughout January 19, the KH-affiliated Telegram channel Unit 10,000 drove almost all of the information flow.
-The wider muqawama network of large and small Telegram accounts then amplified the message, and crowdsourced new “elements” to the story, such as rumors of casualty numbers.
+The wider muqawama network of large and small Telegram accounts then amplified the message and crowdsourced new “elements” to the story, such as rumors of casualty numbers.
 But with hindsight, Unit 10,000’s initial stirring of the pot appears calculated.
-Where other channels operated reactively, and posted messages with a panicked tone, Unit 10,000 remained calm, drip feeding (false) information into the media ecosystem throughout the night.
+Where other channels operated reactively and posted messages with a panicked tone, Unit 10,000 remained calm, drip-feeding false information into the media ecosystem throughout the night.

 By late afternoon on January 19, Unit 10,000 had quietly removed some of their primary statements.
-Sabereen News, however continued to develop the story—long after mainstream reporting had dismissed news of airstrikes as fake.
+Sabereen News, however, continued to develop the story—long after mainstream reporting had dismissed news of airstrikes as fake.
 Sabereen is exceptionally influential among militias, and so by continuing to post about this story, the channel prolonged the narrative among the muqawama.
-Meanwhile, the information introduced by Unit 10,000 (but later removed) was quickly picked up by major media outlets in the Middle East and reported as originating from security sources—ensuring the untruths revealed by the group entered into the mainstream media.
+Meanwhile, the information introduced by Unit 10,000 (but later removed) was quickly picked up by major media outlets in the Middle East and reported as originating from security sources—ensuring the untruths revealed by the group entered the mainstream media.

-Unit 10,000 also headed off any counter-narratives early, stating (in a subsequently deleted message): “According to our experience with the [government media] cell, the strike will be denied, or a story will be conducted about the strike being ISIS crooks, or some kind of mistake”.
+Unit 10,000 also headed off any counter-narratives early, stating (in a subsequently deleted message), “According to our experience with the [government media] cell, the strike will be denied, or a story will be conducted about the strike being ISIS crooks, or some kind of mistake.”

-Enter the pylon
+Enter the Pylon

-“At 4 A.M.
+“At 4 a.m.
 ISIS blew up a number of electricity pylons in the area linking Amiriyah Fallujah and the desert area near Jurf.
-Observers have indicated that the airstrikes that hit the area at 1 AM, and subsequent evacuation of security sites, caused a gap that ISIS terrorist gangs exploited.”
+Observers have indicated that the airstrikes that hit the area at 1 a.m., and subsequent evacuation of security sites, caused a gap that ISIS terrorist gangs exploited.”

 In particular, KH affiliates posted a slightly different message.
 Kaf (the most official KH channel) posted:

+“According to Kataib Hezbollah military spokesman Jaafar al-Husseini: The criminal sabotage operations that affected electricity transmission towers north of Babylon bear the hallmarks of criminal gangs with malicious motives, not much different from ISIS.
 The criminal operation took place during a suspension of operations by our brothers in the Iraqi army.
-The bombing of the pylons coincided with heavy enemy drone activity.
+The bombing of the pylons coincided with heavy enemy drone activity."

-Lessons from a disinformation operation
+Lessons from a Disinformation Operation